-You've probably settled into a daily routine in your new home so now it's time to get outside and explore what Barbados has to offer.
+By now, you've probably settled into a daily routine in your new home so now it's time to get out and explore what Barbados really has to offer.

 Of course, you will have already read our page on Settling in at Home in Barbados, and are ready to branch out and immerse yourself into the fabric of Barbadian society and island life at its finest.